 A good tenant is creditworthy.

-Saying a tenant is creditworthy is another way to say he has a good credit score is to say that the tenant is creditworthy.
-The tenant's credit score is reflective of a number of factors, including whether or not he pays his bills on time, how much debt he has, and what type of debt he has.
-A detailed report may also indicate whether he has had judgments against him for uncollected rent or damages.
+One more way of expressing that a tenant has a good credit score is to say that the tenant is creditworthy.
+The tenant's credit score is reflective of a number of factors, including whether or not he pays his bills on time, the amount of debt he carries, and the nature of the debt he carries.
+A detailed report may also indicate whether or not he has had judgments against him for uncollected rent or damages.
 This information could be included in the report.

 A good tenant is honest.

-There are so many ways a dishonest tenant can get you into trouble in a variety of different ways.
-He can tell a lie about mailing the rent, having his hours cut, or not knowing why his check bounced, but he can also lie about what happened to the dishwasher or the information on his application.
+A dishonest tenant can get you into trouble in a variety of different ways.
+He can tell a lie about mailing the rent, having his hours cut, or not knowing why his check bounced; however, he can also tell a lie about what happened to the dishwasher or the information that was on his application.

 A good tenant is clean.

-Consider the possibility that you will need to exercise caution if you judge the applicant based on his appearance, the appearance of his car, or the appearance of his current residence if you have the opportunity to meet him there.
+Consider the possibility that you will need to exercise caution if you judge the applicant based on his appearance, the appearance of his car, or the appearance of his current residence if you have the chance to meet him there.
 A violation of the Fair Housing Act may have occurred if the landlord refused to rent to the individual based solely on the individual's appearance.
-Cite a measurable indicator, such as his credit score, or the fact that he lied on his rental application rather than making accusations based on assumptions.
+Cite a measurable indicator such as his credit score or the fact that he lied on his rental application rather than making accusations based on assumptions.

 A good tenant is drama-free.

-It’s not as difficult to spot these tenants as you would think.
-They will tell you about their hard knock life (in fact, good luck getting them to shut up about it).
+Finding these tenants is not nearly as challenging as you might think it would be.
+They will tell you about the struggles they have faced throughout their life (in fact, good luck getting them to shut up about it).
 You should have no trouble finding a reason to not rent to these tenants because they typically have a history of missed payments and evictions, so you shouldn't feel pressured to rent to them.

 Good Rental History